laminas/tutorials/doc/book/event-manager.md

 This is a really powerful technique for domain-specific event systems, and definitely worth experimenting with.

-## Putting it together: Implementing a simple caching system
+## Putting it together: Implementing a caching system

 In previous sections, I indicated that short-circuiting is a way to potentially implement a caching solution.
 Let's create a full example.

 First, let's define a method that could use caching.
-You'll note that in most of the examples, I've used `__FUNCTION__` as the event name; this is a good practice, as it makes it simple to create a macro for triggering events, as well as helps to keep event names unique (as they're usually within the context of the triggering class).
+You'll note that in most of the examples, I've used `__FUNCTION__` as the event name; this is a good practice, as it makes possible creating a macro for triggering events, as well as helps to keep event names unique (as they're usually within the context of the triggering class).
 However, in the case of a caching example, this would lead to identical events being triggered.
 As such, I recommend postfixing the